MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sku-reference-edu.md

 # Education SKU reference

-This article lists Education Faculty and Student licensing plans (also called SKUs) and SKU IDs that you can use as a reference when you use PowerShell to identify users in your organization by license type.
+This article lists Education Faculty and Student licensing plans (SKUs) and SKU IDs that you can use as a reference when you use PowerShell to identify users in your organization by license type.

 ## Faculty licenses